5 Things to Know about Net Price Calculators

 What are the most important things to know about Net Price Calculators?

 - NPCs differ from college to college.
 You'll find NPCs of varying lengths and with different questions.
 Some may provide an estimate of only the need-based aid available at the college, while others will include the potential for merit-based aid.

 - The output provided by the NPC is only an estimate.
-Colleges and universities try their best to provide accurate information within the NPC in regards to the financial aid available, but it's never a guarantee.
-Families should use NPCs only to obtain a general sense of what they may end up paying at each school.
+Colleges and universities try their best to provide accurate information within the NPC in regards to the financial aid available, but it's never a guarantee, and most of the time it's based on the average of what families similar to yours have received from the school.
+You should use NPCs only to obtain a general sense of what you may end up paying.

 - NPCs don't provide the opportunity to explain special circumstances.
 Your family may have a unique financial or household situation that will affect your ability to pay for college expenses and may therefore affect your eligibility for financial aid.
 NPCs don't have the capacity to consider these special circumstances as a financial aid administrator does.
 When it comes time to apply for financial aid, make sure you explain any unique situations to the financial aid office.

 - NPCs may not present all financial aid opportunities available.
 A school may have merit scholarships or part-time work opportunities that are not reflected in the NPC.
 And NPCs will never reflect the many scholarship opportunities provided by organizations, agencies, foundations, and other entities not affiliated with the college or university.

 - The NPC is not the financial aid application.
 Though the NPC and the financial aid application may have similar questions, they're completely different.
 Even if you complete the NPC on a college or university's website, you'll still need to submit the required financial aid applications to be considered for financial aid.